zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

        5. If bit 15 of the DNSKEY flags field is unset (value 0), then add the DNSKEY record key tag and name server IP to the *DNSKEY not SEP* set.
-       6. Add the DNSKEY record, key tag, name server IP to the *DNSKEY Match DS* set.
+       6. Add the DNSKEY record and key tag to the *DNSKEY Matching DS* set.
-    7. Empty the *Has DNSKEY RRSIG Match DS* set.
+       7. Add the name server IP to the *Has DNSKEY Match DS* set.
-    8. For each DNSKEY in the *DNSKEY Match DS* set, do:
+    8. For each DNSKEY in the *DNSKEY Matching DS* set, do:
        1. Look for an RRSIG record created by the DNSKEY in *DNSKEY RRSIG*.
           * Use key ID (key tag) to identify the corresponding RRSIG record.
           * If there is more than one such RRSIG record, select the correct one